Racial Equity & Educational Justice Graduate Certificate Program

 Professor Rebecca Eunmi Haslam

-Spring – Remote via Zoom
+3 credits, Remote via Zoom (sync/async)

 The goal of this culminating fully online course is to engage in a cycle of inquiry around equity and educational justice.
 Students will work with an advisor to identify an issue in the field and then engage in a cycle of inquiry.
 This will include identifying the issue, reviewing existing research and gathering information, planning and implementing a change or intervention, and analyzing outcomes.
 A major goal of this practicum is to focus on a change within one’s own practice, presence, or thinking and to synthesize the learning throughout the REEJ Certificate program.
 The cycle of inquiry will be personalized and could focus on leadership, curriculum, reflexive self-study, or something else.